dr-darryl-wright/xdr-darryl-wright.github.io/_posts/2018-08-23-geoffrey-hinton-interview-reading-list.markdown

 Fast weights - [Using Fast Weights to Attend to the Recent Past.
 Ba et al. (2016)][Ba2016]

 Capsule Networks - [Dynamic Routing between Capsules.
 Sabour, Frosst and Hinton (2017)][Sabour2017]

+### Related Posts ###
+If you find this reading list useful, then you might also enjoy the list I have put together for Yoshua Bengio’s interview too.
+You can access that reading list [here][BengioReadingList].

 [Lashley1950]: https://github.com/dr-darryl-wright/Lashley_1950/
 [Berlot2017]: http://www.diedrichsenlab.org/pubs/Berlot_CurrentOpinion_2017.pdf